List of Monica and Friends characters: Cindy Frou-frou

 Cindy Frou-frou (Carminha Frufru Carmem Frufru Andrade) is an arrogant rich girl and Monica's main rival.
 Among boys, she is considered the most popular girl in the neighborhood, and often the target of jealousy from other girls.
 She often hangs out with Denise to try to humiliate Monica and her friends.
 Similar to what happens to her also occurs to Fabio, the most popular boy among the girls.

 Tony from Down the Street

-Tony from Down the Street (Tonhão da Rua de Baixo) is a fat and big bully who often bullies the boys from the Lemon Street.
+Tony from Down the Street (Tonhão da Rua de Baixo) is a obese and big bully who often bullies the boys from the Lemon Street.
 Picky, grumpy and often thick stands behind the boys, but always loses a fight to Monica.
 He lives on a street below the Lemon Street, and has a counterpart of the same name who lives up the street.
 He is often seen wearing a yellow whoopee cap (very similar to a crown) and is bald.
 He also appears in the spin-off Monica Teen as one of the antagonists, rival of Jimmy Five, having a gigantic change in his look, becoming thin and having long blonde hair.